-Book a non-stop flight from Toronto to Montréal for the perfect mix of business and leisure.
+Book a non-stop flight from Toronto to Montréal for a unique experience of French Canadian culture.

-Montréal takes leisure seriously, providing enough activities to fill your evenings, weekends, and more.
+Fly to Montréal from Toronto and be prepared for a wide variety of leisure activities, enough to ensure your spare time is never wasted.
 Experience the city’s culture through its robust restaurant scene, whether it’s a taste of history with French-inspired fare or more modern multicultural dishes.

-For more history, take a walk through Old Montréal and stroll along the Quays by the Old Port.
-See some of the city’s oldest buildings, including the Notre-Dame Basilica.
+The history doesn’t stop at the food when you fly from Toronto to Montréal.
+A walk through Old Montréal and a stroll along the Quays by the Old Port will get you up close to some of the city’s oldest buildings, including the Notre-Dame Basilica.

-Sports fans can find delight at Percival Molson Memorial Stadium on Mount Royal, where the Alouettes play football.
-Just a few kilometers away, hockey lovers can catch the Montréal Canadiens take to the ice at the Bell Centre.
+Sports fans won’t be disappointed when flying to Montréal from Toronto.
+Throw on some red and blue and head over to the Percival Molson Memorial Stadium on Mount Royal to catch the Montréal Alouettes of the CFL play football.
+Just a few kilometers away, hockey lovers can see the Montréal Canadiens take to the ice at the Bell Centre.

-When walking along the Main, getting distracted is not only expected, but encouraged.
-Follow your nose and stop in at one of Saint-Laurent’s restaurants.
-With everything from trendy vegan fare to the meat-packed Schwartz’s Deli, you’ll never go hungry along the Main.
+When walking along the Main, there is so much to constantly stop and check out.
+Follow your nose and visit one of Saint-Laurent’s many restaurants.
+With trendy vegan fare, the meat-packed Schwartz’s Deli, and tons of other eating options, you’re sure to find something you love on the Main.

 Visit one of the many art galleries and experience the more experimental side of Montréal’s art scene.
-The Société des Arts Technologiques provides a unique artistic experience, along with inventive cuisine, pop-up shopping, and weekly launch parties – with the occasional dance party.
+The Société des Arts Technologiques provides a unique artistic experience, along with inventive cuisine, pop-up shopping, weekly launch parties, and even the occasional dance party.

-If you visit after dark, grab a drink or a dance in Saint-Laurent’s club district.
-Between René-Levesque Boulevard and Saint-Joseph Boulevard, you’ll find an abundance of nightclubs.
-For something more low-key, spend an evening in one (or more) of Saint-Laurent’s bars.
-Most of the Main’s bars are within range of the club district and range from hipster to homey.
+Grab a drink or a dance in Saint-Laurent’s club district when you stop by after dark.
+Between René-Levesque Boulevard and Saint-Joseph Boulevard, you’ll find an abundance of nightclubs to choose from.
+Or, a more low-key option is to spend an evening in one of Saint-Laurent’s buzz-worthy bars.

-Formerly the centre of Montréal’s leather-tanning industry, Saint-Henri was once a working-class enclave in the city’s industrial southwest borough.
-With the closure of the area’s leather tanneries during the Great Depression, Saint-Henri fell into decline for decades.
+Saint-Henri was once a working-class enclave in the city’s industrial southwest borough, and was the centre of Montréal’s leather-tanning industry.
+However, the area fell into decline due to the closure of the leather tanneries during the Great Depression.

 Once again thriving, Saint-Henri now offers a fresh alternative to Montréal’s ever-cool Plateau area.
 Bordering Westmount to the north and Little Burgundy to the east, Saint-Henri provides great places to shop, including unique storefronts.

-With the neighbourhood’s recent revival, new locales and converted artist studios sit alongside blue-collar greasy spoons and art-deco buildings.
+With Saint-Henri’s recent revival, new locales and converted artist studios sit alongside blue-collar greasy spoons and art-deco buildings.
 This old-new neighbourhood bustles with creative types, young families, and local old-timers.

-See some contemporary art in historical spaces in one of Saint-Henri’s art galleries.
-These converted industrial buildings offer a glimpse into the two lives of Saint-Henri at once.
-The venues are often as cool as the art.
+Flights from Toronto to Montréal bring you to the doorsteps of Saint-Henri’s amazing art galleries.
+These converted industrial buildings offer a glimpse into the two lives of Saint-Henri at once, with the venues often being just as interesting as the art.

-Make like a local and indulge in some of the traditional Québecois food available at Saint-Henri’s restaurants.
-Both the traditional and trendy restaurants can agree on one thing: the fish.
-With the extensive fish selection at the nearby Atwater Market, the seafood is a must.
+Since you’re flying to Montréal from Toronto, try making like a local and taste some traditional Québecois food available at Saint-Henri’s restaurants.
+Fish is a staple in this area, whether the restaurant is trendy or traditional.
+With the extensive fresh fish selection at the nearby Atwater Market, indulging in the seafood is a must.

 While onboard, sit back, relax, and enjoy our free drinks and snacks.